-HCD Comment 27: Pending Rezoning: As noted in Finding B1, if rezoning does not occur prior to the beginning of the planning period, the element may need to include specific commitments to accommodate a shortfall of capacity with appropriate zoning to accommodate the RHNA, including addressing by-right requirements pursuant to Government Code section 65586.2, subdivision (h) and (i).

-Response 27: The Willow Corridor RHNA Annexation and Prezone was completed in 2023.
-The City Council approved the annexation and prezoning in May 2023 and LAFCO approved the annexation in August 2023.
-The sites included in the inventory within the Willow Corridor RHNA Annexation area have appropriate zoning in place prior to the start of the planning period (i.e., December 31, 2023).

-HCD Comment 28: Program H1 (Annexation Program): While the program generally commits to approval of annexations by a specified date, it should also commit to necessary steps to complete annexations, including the availability of zoning and alternative actions by a specified date, if annexations are not complete by a specified date.
-Please be aware, if appropriate zoning is not available prior to the beginning of the planning period, specific requirements may be triggered as described above.
+- Pending Rezoning: As noted in Finding B1, if rezoning does not occur prior to the beginning of the planning period, the element may need to include specific commitment to accommodate a shortfall of capacity with appropriate zoning to accommodate the RHNA, including addressing by-right requirements pursuant to Government Code section 65583.2, subdivision (h) and (i). - Program H1 (Annexation Program): While the Program generally commits to approval of annexations by a specified date, it should also commit to necessary steps to complete annexations, including the availability of zoning and alternative actions by a specified dated, if annexations are not complete by a specified date.
+Please be aware, if appropriate zoning is not available prior to the beginning of the planning period, specific requirements may be triggered as described above. - Program H8 (Development Standards and Zoning Consistency): The Program should commit to specific parking requirements and heights or minimum parking requirements and heights for amendment.

-Response 28: Program H1 (Near Term Annexation) and the Sites Inventory chapter (page 5-66) was updated to identify more specific timelines, steps, and targets for each of the near-term annexation areas.
-The program and text were also updated to clarify that the Willow Corridor RHNA Annexation and Homeplace Annexation were both completed in 2023 and are now within city limits and have zoning in place.

-HCD Comment 29: Program H8 (Development Standards and Zoning Consistency): The Program should commit to specific parking requirements and heights or minimum parking requirements and heights for amendment.
 For example, the Program should commit to amend heights to at least three stories in the R3 zone or a minimum parking requirement of one space for a one-bedroom unit.
-This is particularly important given the lack of implementation from the previous planning period.

-Response 29: In September 2023, the City Council approved an increase to the maximum allowed density in the R3 zone from 25 to 30 units per acre.
-This action also included increasing the maximum height in the R3 zone to 45 feet or 3 stories.
-This information has been added to the Constraints Chapter (pages 6-10 and 6-11).
-Program H8 has been modified to include a commitment to establishing a parking standard of no more than one parking space for studio and one-bedroom units as well as a commitment to reducing open space requirements for multifamily housing in the R-3 and R-4 zones.

-HCD Comment 30: Program H24 (Zoning Code Amendments for Special Needs Housing): The Program should commit to sufficient capacity to meet the need for emergency shelters, appropriate parking requirements limited to employees, proximity of capacity near transportation, amenities, and homelessness services and amending the definition of emergency shelters.

-Response 30: Program H24 (now Program H25) has been modified to commit to permitting emergency shelters by right in the R4 zone or another zone allowing residential, and to ensure that the definition and requirements for emergency shelters complies with state law.

-HCD Comment 31: Program 3 (Surplus Public Land): Based on the outcomes of a complete analysis, the Program should commit to a numerical target, schedule of actions to facilitate development (e.g., coordination, assisting with funding, facilitating entitlements, issuing building permits) and alternative actions if development does not occur by a specified date.
+This is particularly important given the lack of implementation from the previous planning period. - Program 24 (Zoning Code Amendments for Special Needs Housing): The Program should commit to sufficient capacity to meet the need for emergency shelters, appropriate parking requirements limited to employees, proximity of capacity near transportation, amenities and homelessness services and amending the definition of emergency shelters. - Program 3 (Surplus Public Land): Based on the outcomes of a complete analysis, the Program should commit to a numerical target, schedule of actions to facilitate development (e.g., coordination, assisting with funding, facilitating entitlements, issuing building permits) and alternative actions if development does not occur by a specified date. - 2.
+The Housing Element shall contain programs which assist in the development of adequate housing to meet the needs of extremely low-, very low-, low- and moderate-income households.
+(Gov. Code, § 65583, subd. (c)(2).)

-Response 31: After further consideration, one City-owned site was removed from the sites inventory.
-Program H3 objective was amended to identify a future opportunity for a surplus site within the planning period.